google/horologist/auth/sample/wear/README.md

 ## Google Sign-in

+Note: Google Sign-in is now  deprecated.
+Do not integrate with Google Sign-in if creating a new app.

 In  order to successfully sign-in, follow the instructions for registering your app within the Google API Console: